mssssss123/UltraRAG/README.md

 1. **VanillaRAG-original**Results evaluated using the default UltraRAG model (BGE-M3 + MiniCPM3-4B).
 2. **VanillaRAG-finetune**
-   Results after fine-tuning UltraRAG-Embedding and UltraRAG-DDR with legal domain data.
+   Results after fine-tuning MiniCPM-Embedding-Light and UltraRAG-DDR with legal domain data.

 The following results are obtained from the UltraRAG evaluation page for these two workflows.
 Fine-tuning led to an overall improvement of **3%**, with a slight decrease in knowledge Q&A performance but over **2% improvements** in the legal provision prediction and consultation datasets.